I am back and throwing butter into a pan to fry up plant-based breakfast sausage.

 Plant-Based Breakfast Sausage

-- In a large bowl, tear apart tofu with hands or a fork and form small crumbles
+- Drain and press tofu.
+In a large bowl, tear apart tofu with hands or a fork and form small crumbles.

 - Optional: pour additional maple/pancake syrup on top of the plant-based sausage patties.